khalidsalomao/SimpleHelpers.Net.RabbitMQ/README.md

 }
 ```

+---

-### Maximum retry and Dead letter queue
+### Maximum Retry and Dead Letter Queue

 Every time a message receives a negative acknoledgement (Nack), it will increment a internal counter (in the message header).
 If this counter is greater than the maxRetry parameter, then this message is removed from the queue and moved to the dead letter queue.

 The dead letter queue is a queue with the same name as the queue plus the suffix ".dead-letter".

+---

 ### Configuration

 RabbitWorkQueue constructor parameters:

-. **queueUri:** The queue URI address formated as `amqp://login:password@address:port`
++ **queueUri:** The queue URI address formated as `amqp://login:password@address:port`
-. **queueName:** Queue name.
++ **queueName:** Queue name.
 If empty, a temporary queue with a random queue name will be created.
-. **batchSize:** Maximum number of unacknoledged messages for this connection.
++ **batchSize:** Maximum number of unacknoledged messages for this connection.
 This helps to improve throughput as multiple messages are received for each request.
 Use '0' for ilimited.
-. **mode:** How to handle queue creation and message publishing.
++ **mode:** How to handle queue creation and message publishing.
-. **retryDelayMilliseconds:** The retry delay milliseconds.
++ **retryDelayMilliseconds:** The retry delay milliseconds.
 In case of failed message (Nack) will wait the retry delay before becoming available again.
-. **maxRetry:** The max retry for failed (Nack) messages.
++ **maxRetry:** The max retry for failed (Nack) messages.